sowju006/EDA-on-Titanic-Data-Set/README.md

-# EDA-on-Titanic-Data-Set
-Here, the titanic data set is used to perform the Exploratory Data Analysis and to know how many people were survived from the sinking ship
+Here, we can predict the quality of wine and to deploy the model.